How to Design and Create Forms in Microsoft® Access

 In my data models, you input an address and then you can assign it to a person or organisation.
 If you try to persuade database users that they need to input the address first, they'll think you're mad: in the databases they've ever used, you start with a person's, or organisation's, name, and then you proceed to input the address.

-They’re correct, of course.
-That’s not how things are done.
-It’s up to you not to force on them a seemingly illogical way of working.
+They're correct, of course.
+That's how things are done.
+It's not up to you to force on them a seemingly illogical way of working.

 The Users